Abarim Publications' online Biblical Greek Dictionary

 In Greek mythology the word kurios was only very sporadically applied to the deity, simply because the Greek gods were far removed from humanity and interfered rather than co-existed with them.
 And when it was applied to Zeus, it referred to him being the Olympian alpha rather than humanity's.
 Judaic Christianity, with its baffling epithet Kurios Theos caused such a global revolution because it proclaimed the Almighty to also be humanity's kurios: one of us, and intimately involved with humanity because he is human!
 His government is one of the natural laws upon which we were designed to operate and he is our kurios not because he pummels us into submission but because we have the maturity to freely recognize his alpha qualities and subsequently ask him to govern our lives (Romans 1:20, Isaiah 9:6).

-The folks who wrote the Septuagint replaced God's personal name YHWH first with the Hebrew name Adonai (from the word אדן, adon, meaning sir) and subsequently with the Greek kurios and that is why our English Bibles speak of "Lord" all over the Old Testament.
-This is really quite unfortunate, since the name YHWH refers to natural reality and the Way Things Are rather than to a social structure or human government — Hebrew theology was never a religion in the modern sense of the word but rather a form of proto-science (1 Kings 4:33-34).
+The men who wrote the Septuagint replaced God's personal name YHWH first with the Hebrew name Adonai (from the word אדן, adon, meaning sir) and subsequently with the Greek kurios and that is why our English Bibles speak of "Lord" all over the Old Testament.
+This is really quite unfortunate, since the name YHWH refers to natural reality and the Way Things Are rather than to a social structure or human government — Hebrew theology was never a religion in the modern sense of the word but rather a form of proto-science (1 Kings 4:33-34, Romans 1:20).
 The literary character of Jesus Christ, on the other hand, is much more politically charged, also because the epithet Christ belonged to the king of Israel, and early Christianity, with its many responses to Roman imperial theology, was as much a political movement as a theological one.

 Still, our translations speak of "Lord", which in modern English defines a category of dignity nearly wholly reserved for the divine, and which forces a distinction between human and divine dignity which may not exist.
 Or in other words: the people who wrote the Bible spoke of mister God and mister Jesus in the same way as they would mention a mister Bob or mister Mike.
 This may seem a bit blasphemous to the English ear but in many languages the Almighty is addressed with the common word for mister or sir (to mention a few: Dutch: Heer; German: Herr, Spanish: Senor; Serbian: Gospodin; Polish: Pan).
 It's not always overly emphasized what a miraculous and revolutionary thing that is, but it is.
 It's like calling outer space your back yard, and it demonstrates a level of theological maturity that is virtually unique in the mythological world.
 It's the kind of maturity that allows a person to see himself as a capable, authorized and responsible co-regent of reality together with the Creator (John 15:15, 2 Timothy 2:12, Ephesians 2:6).